-Tossed: Usually made with greens and at least one other ingredient and tossed in a dressing.

-- Composed: Salad that is attractively arranged consists of a base, body garnish and dressing.
+- Green: Mixture of leafy greens and other ingredients served with a dressing. - Composed: Salad that is attractively arranged consists of a base, body garnish and dressing. - Potato: Potatoes must be completely cooked.
+Salad can use creamy dressing or vinaigrette. - Pasta and Grain: Should be fully cooked.

-Tossed- Usually made with greens and at least one other ingredient and tossed in a dressing.

-- Pasta and Grain: Should be fully cooked.
 Grains and pasta will continue to absorb after cooking.
-Taste before service, flavor is lost the longer it sits.

-- Legume: Beans should be cooked till tender.
+Taste before service, flavor is lost the longer it sits. - Legume: Beans should be cooked till tender.
 If being chilled after cooking, beans should be overcooked to ensure a creamy texture.
 Acid in a salad will make the beans become tough.

-- Fruit: Salad that is primarily made of fruits.

-- Warm: Known as a salade tiede; is made by tossing the salad ingredients in a warm dressing, working over medium-to-low heat.
+- Vegetable: Salad that is primarily made of vegetables. - Fruit: Salad that is primarily made of fruits. - Warm: Known as a salade tiede; is made by tossing the salad ingredients in a warm dressing, working over medium-to-low heat.